-The red grape variety originates from Argentina and belongs to the group of the so-called Criollas (see there the history in detail).
-The name means "cherry" and refers to the cherry coloured berries.
+The red grape variety originates from Argentina and belongs to the Criolla group (see there the history in detail).
+The name means "cherry" and refers to the cherry-coloured berries.
 Synonyms are Ceresa, Cereza Nera, Ceresina, Cerise and Chereza.
-According to the last DNA analyses carried out in 2017, it is probably a natural cross between Muscat d'Alexandrie x Criolla Chica or Mission (Listán Prieto).
+According to DNA analyses last carried out in 2017, it is a presumably natural cross between Muscat d'Alexandrie x Criolla Chica or Mission (Listán Prieto).
 The variety Cereza Elipsoidal is the result of a presumably natural cross between Cereza x Listán Prieto.
 The parentage of the variety Cereza Italica is unknown.